 Board of Directors.
 The board of directors is responsible for oversight of our business and affairs.
-To assist it in carrying out its duties, the board of directors has delegated certain authority to our Audit Committee, Compensation Committee and Governance Committee.
+To assist it in carrying out its duties, the board of directors has delegated certain authority to our Audit Committee, Compensation Committee, and NG&S Committee.
 The board of directors also delegated, and may in the future delegate, certain authority to other committees from time to time.
-During 2018, the board of directors held five meetings.
-Each director attended 100% of the total number of meetings of the board of directors and committee meetings on which he or she served.
+During 2019, the board of directors held six meetings.
+Each director attended at least 85% of the total number of meetings of the board of directors and committee meetings on which he or she served.
 Directors are expected to attend all meetings of the board of directors and meetings of committees on which they serve, and to spend as much time and meet as frequently as necessary to properly discharge their responsibilities.
 In addition, directors are encouraged to attend annual meetings of our stockholders.
-All of our directors attended the annual meeting of stockholders in 2018.
+All of our directors attended the annual meeting of stockholders in 2019.